 Additional DP activities involve reviewing results of defect prevention experiments and taking actions to incorporate the results of successful experiments into the rest of the project or organization, as appropriate.
 Examples of defect prevention experiments include using a temporarily modified process or a new tool.

-Data Documentation And Measurement
+Data Documentation and Measurement

 Defect prevention data are documented in a centralized repository and tracked across the DP teams, providing details of the defects and resulting action plan proposals.
 The status of action items is also documented along with time and cost estimates associated with correcting the defect, and the expected cost of not correcting it.
 Process improvement proposals as defined in the project and targeted for the organization’s standard software process are documented as well.
 In addition, methods are established to communicate progress to all impacted parties on a regular basis.

 The DP teams oversee the work product in a “managed and controlled” environment with changes incorporated in a controlled manner.
 If a greater degree of regulation is desired, teams can invoke the full discipline of configuration management, as is described in the Software Configuration Management key process area.
 Measurements are made and used to determine the status of DP activities.
-Examples include the costs mentioned above; the number of action items proposed, open, and completed; the number of defects injected in each stage, and the overall number of defects.
-Verifying Implementation.
+Examples include the costs mentioned above; the number of action items proposed, open and completed; the number of defects injected in each stage, and the overall number of defects.

 The organization’s activities for defect prevention are reviewed with senior management on a periodic basis to provide awareness of and insight into, software process activities at an appropriate level of abstraction and in a timely manner.
 The time between reviews should meet the needs of the organization and may be lengthy, as long as adequate mechanisms for exception reporting are available.
 Management reviews include major defect and action categories and the frequency of distribution across those categories; significant actions taken to address major defect categories; and a summary of proposed, open and completed action items.